c0d3ster/The-Hokie-Forum/README.md

 6) Implement a Poll of the Week feature that uses external poll apis

-7) Highlight reply box a different color when a pin is touched that is linked to it

 8) Random short funny messages populated on top right when logged in

-9) favorite hover border and fade in opacity, delete hover rotate 90 degreees

 10) Map customization: move title long and lat boxes inside the map using negative margins, set radius to match farthest out pin on current map, style the info box to match our input box style, change pins to hokiebirds instead?